makecent/APN/README.md

 \*replace the `2` with the number of GPUs you want use.

 # Test
-The above training already includes a test (after the training finished).
-In case of some error, you may use the below command to test the trained checkpoint.
+After the training finished, you may use the below command to test the trained checkpoint.

 ```shell
 test.sh configs/localization/apn/apn_coral+random_r3dsony_32x4_10e_thumos14_flow.py work_dirs/apn_coral+random_r3dsony_32x4_10e_thumos14_flow/latest.pth 2